 “Chord Matching” is very similar to copying and altering our Texture.
 We’re now copying the chord progression from our reference (without altering it).
 Chart out the chords you’re hearing and place them on another track.

 You should start to hear your song take shape.
-All that's missing now is the melody.
-Though you have a reference for melody (in our case, two), I'd like to share two methods for creating melodies without referencing (or music theory knowledge).
+All that’s missing now is the melody.
+Though you have a reference for melody (in our case, two), I’d like to share a few methods on creating melodies without referencing.
+A good chunk of these tactics comes from my “crafting memorable melodies” guide.

 These methods seem odd, but it ticks a LOT of boxes for creating good melodies quickly.
 It naturally provides Rhythm, Pulse, a good Steps to Leaps ratio, great variation to repetition ratio, memorability, and flexibility.
 Most of these are what professional composers consider for their melodies.